AOEpeople/typo3-core-patches/11.5/README.md

          The bug is fixed in TYPO3 v11.5.6.
 So, you only need this bugfix, if you don't use the latest TYPO3-version!

+### crawler

+`fix-crawling-via-direct-requests.diff`
+[BUGFIX] When using PHP-lib 'helhum/typo3-secure-web' and extension-configuration 'makeDirectRequests' is active in crawler-extension, than we need this patch - otherwise the crawling of pages will fail with error 'Called TYPO3 from the wrong document root' in executed tx_crawler_queue-record.

 ### gridelements

 `fix-moving-of-content-elements-into-gridelements.diff`